OpenTechFund/secure-email/README.md

 <a name="common-problems"></a>Common Problems
 ===========================================================

-All of the technologies listed here face a common set of problems when trying to make secure email (or email-like communication) secure and easy to use.
+All of the technologies listed here face a common set of problems when trying to make email (or email-like communication) secure and easy to use.
 These problems are hard, and have defied easy solutions, because there are no quick technological fixes: at issue is the complex interaction between user experience, real world infrastructure, and security.
 Although no consensus has yet emerged on how best to tackle any of these problems, the diversity of projects listed in this report reflect an surge of interest in this area and an encouraging spirit of experimentation.

 ## Problem 1 -- Key Management